victorrossh/Blacklist/README.md

 - **Chat Blocked**: Their ability to use chat (both public and team) is disabled, except for commands starting with `/`.
 - **Voice Communication Disabled**: They cannot use voice chat to communicate with others.
 - **C4 Restrictions**: If they spawn with the C4 bomb, it is automatically dropped, planting is disabled, and their money is set to 0.
+- **Name Change Blocked**: Blacklisted players are prevented from changing their names, ensuring their identity remains consistent.

 These restrictions create a frustrating yet effective punishment: blacklisted players can join but remain stuck at spawn, unable to act, and are easy targets for others.